CommonActionForum/liqen-scraper/README.md

 ### `googleSearch(terms: string[], options: object) => Promise<Item[]>`

 Perform a Google search of certain terms.
-Then return a promise of an array of `Link` objects:
+Then return a promise of an array of `Item` objects:

 ```js
 Item = {